Skip to main content

 Mind the Gap: from Plasma Kinetics to Cosmological Galaxy Formation

 Understanding the physical processes leading to the formation of galaxies and galaxy clusters is one of the most exciting puzzles in modern astrophysics.
-While there exists a basic paradigm, the concordance cosmology, many aspects of it are not well understood and appear to be in conflict with the data.
-Most prominently, the observed abundance of galaxy stellar mass drops significantly below that of dark matter halos towards galaxies smaller and larger than our Milky Way.
-The currently favoured explanation for regulating star formation in dark matter halos is baryonic feedback.
-Cosmological simulations with phenomenological models for stellar feedback in small galaxies and energetic feedback by active galactic nuclei in galaxies larger than the Milky Way are very successful in reproducing many observed properties, but the underlying physics remains unknown.
+While a basic paradigm exists — the concordance cosmology — many aspects of it are not well understood and appear to conflict with observational data.
+Most prominently, the observed stellar mass of galaxies, in relation to their total gravitational mass, drops significantly for galaxies both smaller and larger than the Milky Way.
+This implies that gas is most efficiently converted into stars in galaxies like the Milky Way, with conversion efficiency sharply declining towards smaller and larger systems.
+The currently favored explanation for regulating star formation in galaxies is baryonic feedback.
+Cosmological simulations incorporating phenomenological models for stellar feedback in small galaxies and energetic feedback by active galactic nuclei in galaxies larger than the Milky Way have been very successful in reproducing many observed properties, but the underlying physics remains unknown.

-Stellar feedback is thought to manifest itself through galactic winds driven by supernovae, radiation, and relativistic particle populations called cosmic rays that have been accelerated at supernova remnant shocks.
-While energy and momentum deposition by supernovae and radiation are able to self-regulate the interstellar medium and launch galactic fountains, they fail to accelerate galactic winds to the observed outflow speeds because photoionisation and radiation pressure open up channels in the optically thick gas enshrouding star forming regions along which radiation escapes without providing much feedback.
+Stellar feedback is thought to manifest through galactic winds driven by supernovae, radiation, and relativistic particle populations called cosmic rays, which are accelerated at supernova remnant shocks.
+While energy and momentum deposition from supernovae and radiation can self-regulate the interstellar medium and launch galactic fountains, they fail to accelerate galactic winds to the observed outflow speeds.
+This is because photoionization and radiation pressure create channels in the optically thick gas surrounding star-forming regions, allowing radiation to escape without providing significant feedback.

-Contrarily, cosmic rays are observed to be in pressure equilibrium with the thermal gas in the mid-plane of the Milky Way, suggesting that they play an important dynamical role in maintaining the energy balance of the interstellar medium.
-Cosmic rays can drive powerful galactic winds, severely modifying the circumgalactic medium as demonstrated in cosmological galaxy formation simulations.
-Those simulations show that small differences in microscopic cosmic ray transport properties significantly impact on the feedback strength, the thermodynamics and observables of the circumgalactic medium, which motivates us to study cosmic ray transport from tiny plasma scales to the largest cosmological scales in great detail.
+In contrast, cosmic rays are observed to be in pressure equilibrium with the thermal gas in the mid-plane of the Milky Way, suggesting that they play a crucial dynamical role in maintaining the energy balance of the interstellar medium.
+Cosmic rays can drive powerful galactic winds, significantly altering the circumgalactic medium, as demonstrated in cosmological galaxy formation simulations.
+These simulations show that small differences in microscopic cosmic ray transport properties have a major impact on feedback strength, thermodynamics, and observable properties of the circumgalactic medium.
+This motivates us to study cosmic ray transport in detail, from tiny plasma scales to the largest cosmological scales.

 New plasma instability sheds light on the nature of cosmic rays